elmunoz42/berkeley-aiml-coupon-analysis/README.md

 ### Contextual Attributes

 These attributes describe the context in which the coupon was offered.
-They include the driving destination, the geographical location of the user, the coupon venue, and the destination.
+They include general information about the location of the user, the coupon venue, and the destination.
 They also detail the weather conditions, temperature, time of day, and the presence of passengers in the vehicle.

 ### Coupon Attributes